coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 are currently open.
 For instance, the infix symbol ``+`` can be used to refer to distinct definitions of the addition operator, such as for natural numbers, integers or reals.
+Notations scopes only play a role during notation :term:`interpretation` phase, not during :term:`lexing` nor :term:`parsing`.
+Said otherwise they are attached to the :cmd:`Notation` command, not the :cmd:`Reserved Notation` command.
+Notation scopes do not exist for :ref:`abbreviations
+<Abbreviations>`.

-Notation scopes can include an interpretation for numbers and strings with the :cmd:`Number Notation` and :cmd:`String Notation` commands.
+Notation scopes can include an :term:`interpretation` for numbers and strings with the :cmd:`Number Notation` and :cmd:`String Notation` commands.

    .. insertprodn scope scope_key